Trash Collection/ Recycling/ Yardwaste & Composting

 Yard waste is collected and shipped to Tuthill Farms Composting (located between Brighton and Whitmore Lake).

 - Provides nutrients to the soil,

 - Increases beneficial soil organisms (e.g., worms and centipedes),

 - Suppresses plant diseases reducing the need for fertilizers and pesticides,

 - Assists pollution remediation.

-The City of Brighton’s Leaf Collection Program will begin the week of October 10, 2016.
-Waste Management is picking up yard waste and leaves in the brown yard waste bags every week on normal trash pickup days from October 11th through December 7, 2016.
+The City of Brighton’s Leaf Collection Program will begin the week of October 2, 2017.
+At that time, yard waste / leaf bags are picked up every week on your normal trash pickup day through November 29, 2017.

 More than 67 percent of the municipal solid waste produced in the United States (including paper) is compostable material; however, certain organic materials should not be composted at home.
 Before you compost, be aware of what materials are appropriate.

 - Yard waste includes leaves, twigs and branches, grass clippings and other organic materials such as flowers, weeds and garden plants.

 - Yard waste must be packed in brown paper bags, or bundled together.
 Please note that brush must be cut in 4-foot lengths or less and bundled.
 Limbs cannot be greater than 4 inches in diameter.